Steel Talons

-Steel Talons is a 3D combat flight simulator arcade game released by Atari Games in 1991.
-The player takes on the role of a pilot for an "AT1196 Steel Talons combat helicopter".
-Steel Talons was ported to the Sega Genesis, Atari Lynx, Atari Falcon, and the Super Nintendo Entertainment System.
-A Jaguar port was announced, but never released.
+Steel Talons is a combat flight simulator arcade video game released by Atari Games in 1991.
+The player pilots an "AT1196 Steel Talons combat helicopter.
+The 3D view is rendered with flat-shaded polygons using the TMS34010 combination CPU and programmable graphics processor.
+It was ported to the Genesis, Lynx, Atari Falcon, and Super Nintendo Entertainment System.

 Gameplay

 Steel Talons is an air combat arcade game.
 The player flies a helicopter equipped with a machine gun, rockets, and a limited number of air-to-surface guided missiles.
 It originated as a two-player cockpit arcade cabinet with both cooperative and competitive modes.
 In single-player mode or cooperative two-player mode, there are 19 missions.
 In competitive mode, players attempt to destroy each other's helicopter.

 The arcade version has a joystick, analog collective lever on the left side that controls the altitude of the helicopter, and rudder pedals.
 The back of the seat has a speaker thumps when the player's helicopter is hit.
 It has a button called "real heli mode" which makes flying more difficult, but also allows more freedom of movement and can be an advantage during multiplayer games.